Ge Gen Tang

 This is the classical, unmodified version of Ge Gen Tang

-Pueria, Ephedra, Peony root, Cinnamon twig, Licorice root, Chinese date
+Pueria, Ephedra, Ginger root, Cinnamon twig, Peony root, Licorice root

 Releases the exterior and muscle layers, Dispels Wind-Cold

 Used for wind-cold invasion with stiff neck and back, aversion to cold and wind, absence of sweating, and diarrhea.

 This tincture can be administered at any time.
 A standard dose is 1 tsp 2x/day for mild stiff neck or wind-cold symptoms.
 In acute cases, dosage may be increased up to 2 tsp 4x/day, then reduced as the formula takes effect.

 Contraindicated during pregnancy.
 Contraindicated for conditions due to wind heat.
 Contraindicated for spontaneous sweating or night sweats.
 Use with caution in hypertension as Ma Huang may raise blood pressure in some cases.
 Contraindicated in wind-cold exterior deficiency patterns with sweating.